 • 2017 TAYSHAS List Selection

-The first book in a witty, suspenseful new trilogy about a brilliant new crime-solving duo: the teen descendants of Sherlock Holmes and John Watson.
+The first book in a witty, suspenseful new series about a brilliant new crime-solving duo: the teen descendants of Sherlock Holmes and John Watson.
 This clever page-turner will appeal to fans of Maureen Johnson and Ally Carter.